toaderflorin/eksia/_posts/2017-06-20-redux-async-flow.markdown

 <script src="https://gist.github.com/toaderflorin/867f25d45b36c65b8b409e3eca851091.js"></script>

 If you worked with the standard Flux implementation by Facebook, you might have come across the concept of *action creators*.
-They are just normal JavaScript functions that return an action, which can be any type of JS obiect in Redux, the only requirement is to have a *type* property of type string.
+They are just normal JavaScript functions that return an action, which can be any type of JS object in Redux, the only requirement is to have a *type* property of type string.
 The first function is *pure* because it's return result is **always** reproducible for the same input parameter, which is not the case for the second function.

 Now have a look at the following function: